TachyonicProject/luxon/docs/source/tutorials/wsgi_web.rst

 			# return a pretty html template
 			return render_template('myapp/home.html')

+We implemented the view as a class with one method.
+The view could just as effectively been implemented as a single funciton.

 As you can see the main difference between the Web App homepage view and the API homepage view is that we return an HTML template that will be compiled by a browser and shown to a user, instead of a JSON object.
 This is made easy by using Luxon's *render_template* module.
 Of course for this to work we must first write the HTML which our view returns.

 Remember to import the view in **views/__init__.py**: